-Compared with other constituents that make up the Earth’s crust, the organic compounds make up a small percentage of it.
+Compared with the other constituents that make up the Earth’s crust, the organic compounds make up a small percentage of it.
 Nonetheless, they are of vital importance because all living things are based on these compounds.
-Examples of organic compounds are carbohydrates, lipids, proteins and nucleic acids.
+Examples of organic compounds are carbohydrates, lipids, proteins, and nucleic acids.

-A small molecule is a small organic compound of molecular weight of < 900 daltons.2 Many of them are involved in the regulation if a biological process.
+- A small organic molecule (e.g., micromolecule) is a small organic compound with a molecular weight of < 900 daltons.
+(Ref.2) Many of them are involved in the regulation of a biological process.
 An example of a small molecule is pharmaceutical drugs.
-Small molecules should not be confused with biomolecules (e.g. proteins, polysaccharides, nucleic acids, amino acids, DNA and RNA), which are larger structures.

 The study of the properties and synthesis of organic compounds is known as organic chemistry.
 Biotechnology is a set of biological techniques developed through basic research and now applied to research and product development.
 Several organic compounds are produced through biotechnology, particularly by altering the DNA of an organism to express the desired organic compounds, e.g. insulin and other compounds that do not exist naturally.